 The application process

 The initial stages of the application process are the same at Queen’s as they are at any other college in the University.
-UCAS applications are due by 6pm (UK time) on 15 October 2024 for 2025 entry.
-Applicants need to ensure that they have registered for any necessary admissions tests.
-The deadline to register for Oxford’s own admissions tests is 4 October (except for the LNAT and the UCAT).
+UCAS applications are due by 6pm (UK time) on 15 October 2025 for 2026 entry.
+Applicants need to ensure that they have registered for and booked any necessary admissions tests.
+The deadline to register for Oxford’s own admissions tests is 19 September 2025 (except for the LNAT and the UCAT); the deadline to book Oxford’s own admissions tests is 26 September 2025.
 The most comprehensive information about applying to the University is available on the central University admissions webpages.

 If you are a current applicant and would like step-by-step support with each stage of our admissions process, we recommend that you sign-up for the University’s Choosing Oxford newsletter.